Are you ready for the cloud?

 License only what you can eat

 All-you-can-eat salad bars have fixed prices.
 Of course, when you pay by the plate or its weight, then you have to watch how much you take.
 Too much, and you’ll waste money on uneaten food.
 Too little, and you’ll miss out on volume pricing.
 The same is true with cloud licensing.
-To get the best pricing on your services you have to have to “eat” only what you need.
+To get the best pricing on your services you have to “eat” only what you need.
 Otherwise, your cloud costs will encourage license waste and eventually drive down revenue.
 Your goal is always to get the licenses that meet your organization’s needs and help drive revenue, but also keep costs down.

 Cloud licensing can get cloudy